Romeo Miller: Other media

 On November 21, 2017, Miller competed on the Champs vs. Stars special of the MTV reality series The Challenge.
 He also hosted MTV's Ex on the Beach for four seasons.

 Personal life

 On February 14, 2022, Miller took to Instagram to announce the birth of his first child, a daughter, with girlfriend, Drew Sangster.
+On March 15, 2023, Miller announced on Instagram that he had welcomed another daughter, his second child with Sangster.
+Miller is Catholic.